-Instead of staying cooped up in the house, moping, and worrying about her concerns and problems, Mary went immediately to visit her saintly cousin.
+Instead of staying cooped up in the house, moping around, and worrying about her concerns and problems, Mary went immediately to visit her saintly cousin.
 She went outside, she traveled.
 She helped in the preparations for the birth of John the Baptist.

 Read the first chapter of the Gospel according to Luke and you will discover the special favour Elizabeth and Zechariah enjoyed in the sight of God.
 One can easily surmise that Mary went to see them also for the purpose of seeking their guidance.
 We, too, ought sometimes to ask for direction and advice from a wise priest or nun, either in person or from good books or articles they may have written.

-Judging also from the Spirit-filled nature of the meeting between Elizabeth and Mary (see Lk 1:39-55), we can speculate that they spent some of their time together in spiritual conversation and prayer.
-We, too, should daily devote some time to praying and pondering the things of God.
+Judging also from the Spirit-filled nature of the meeting between Elizabeth and Mary (see Lk 1:39–55), we can speculate that they spent some of their time together in spiritual conversation and prayer.
+We, too, should daily devote some time to praying and to pondering the things of God.

 The Hour of Deliverance

 Before Jesus was born, Mary and Joseph had to return to Bethlehem to be counted in the Roman census.